High Availability in PWS

-- Provides load balancing to each of the Cloud Foundry Router IP addresses
+- Provides load balancing to each of the PWS Router IP addresses

 - Supports SSL termination with wildcard DNS location